Firmsconsulting

 Helps to build relationships: Well written business plan helps to build relationships with potential business partners, potential as well as current customers and suppliers.
 Many large companies will not even consider dealing with a small start up or small growing company unless a well written business plan is presented.
 Furthermore, the written plan can help small business to obtain trade credit from suppliers.
 Trade credit refers to suppliers providing product with agreement that payment will be made within certain period, usually 30 days or at the end of the month.

-Helps to attract best employees: It piques the interest of worthwhile potential employees.
-It allows potential employees to see that the company may have a chance to succeed and is a promising place to build a career.
+Helps to attract better employees: It allows potential employees to see that the company may have a chance to succeed and is a promising place to build a career.

-Improves motivation of employees.
-Business plans help to keep all employees informed and excited about where company is now, where it is going and how it is going to get there.
+Improves motivation of employees: Business plan helps to keep all employees informed and excited about where company is now, where it is going and how it is going to get there.

 Entrepreneurship and development go together.
 Learning to think like an entrepreneur, whether you run your own business or work for an organization, is a critical skill to be successful in business.